PDXDevCampJuly/michael/README.md

 [Javapic jQuery](https://github.com/PDXDevCampJuly/michael_devCamp/tree/master/django/html_portfolio/javapic_jquery) is an image gallery focused on only using jQuery for the functionality.
 Photos provided by [John Broxton](https://github.com/johnbroxton).

-[Conect4](hhttps://github.com/PDXDevCampJuly/michael_devCamp/tree/master/python/Conect4_game) is based on the original Connect Four boardgame built with Python.
-Pair Programmed with [Chelsea Dover](https://github.com/Chelsea-Dover).
+[Conect4](https://github.com/PDXDevCampJuly/michael_devCamp/tree/master/python/Conect4_game) is based on the original Connect Four boardgame.
+Pair-programmed with [Chelsea Dover](https://github.com/Chelsea-Dover) and built with Python based on the principles of the MVC framework and unittests.

-[Play21](https://github.com/williamsmichael/daniel_pearl/blob/master/python/Play21.py) is based on the original casino game Blackjack built with Python.
+[Play21](https://github.com/PDXDevCampJuly/michael_devCamp/blob/master/python/Play21.py) is based on the original casino game Blackjack built with Python.
 Pair-programmed with [Daniel Pearl](https://github.com/Danielpearl).

 [Angry Dice](https://github.com/PDXDevCampJuly/michael_devCamp/blob/master/python/dice/angry_dice.py) is based on the original boardgame Angry Dice and built with Python.